XtramCZ/pico-ducky-display/README.md

 ## Navigation

 You may navigate via the display UI with the joystick.
 UP for going UP and DOWN for going DOWN.
 Press the stick for execution.
 The red text is your selection.
-If you have selected a payload and press the joystick then it will run, if you have selected a folder then you will go into the folder.
+If you select a payload and click the joystick it is going to be executed.
+If you selected a folder then you will go into the folder.
 If your selection is on the top "breadcrumb" you will go a directory back.

 ## USB enable/disable mode

 If you need the pico-ducky to show up as a USB mass storage device for editing the files, hold the A button while plugging in your Pico.

 ## Changing Keyboard Layouts